 Saul didn’t embrace or internalize the prophecies from Samuel, or he would have stepped up to the kingly anointing he received, and he would have been the king God intended him to be.
 Instead, he deviated at every turn.

 Though Saul was reluctant and fearful to embrace the kingly anointing, once he was king, he clutched onto the position more tightly than he held onto God.
-Even when Samuel said God was rejecting him, Saul was more concerned about what the people would think of him.
-He wanted honor from his people more than he wanted to please God.
+Even when Samuel said God was rejecting him, Saul was more concerned about what the people would think of him than he was concerned about what God wanted.
+Saul wanted honor from his people more than he wanted to please God.
 (1 Samuel 15:30)

 David, of course, stands in contrast to Saul.
 Saul wasn’t king very long when God rejected Saul as king for rejecting the word of the Lord.
 (1 Samuel 15:26) David became the man God sought out to be king – a man who was after God’s heart.